SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 ### 4. Build Actions

 - **Build Dataset** button
-  - Reads JSON, applies filtering and splitting, and writes the dataset to `Save dir`.
+  - Loads data from the selected source, applies filtering and splitting, and writes the dataset to `Save dir`.
   - Shows logs / status for success or errors.

 ### 5. Push to Hub